 Below are summaries of verdicts and publicly reported settlements in prior auto accident cases involving Uber rideshare drivers.

 $575,665 Verdict (Iowa 2021): The plaintiff was a passenger in the back seat of an Uber vehicle when the vehicle was struck by another car that was drag racing nearby.
 The plaintiff suffered significant injuries, including aggravating of a shoulder injury.
-He settled with at-fault driver for policy limits then pursued a UIM claim against Uber.
+He settled with the at-fault driver for policy limits and then pursued a UIM claim against Uber.

 $15,000 Settlement (New York 2021): Plaintiff, a minor, was a passenger in a car when it was struck by an Uber vehicle while carrying a rideshare passenger.
 The plaintiff claimed various back injuries and Uber settled the claim.

 In a recent decision by the Pennsylvania Superior Court in July 2023, the court overturned a prior judgment mandating arbitration in a lawsuit against Uber brought by a couple who argued their consent to Uber’s terms and conditions did not constitute a legitimate agreement to arbitrate.

 In this case, a woman who uses a wheelchair for mobility assistance had utilized Uber’s app to secure transportation home from a medical appointment.
 The responding driver secured the woman’s wheelchair with pre-positioned retractable hooks but failed to provide her with a seatbelt, despite her request.
 During the ride, the driver allegedly made an aggressive left-hand turn, causing the woman to fall out of her wheelchair and strike her head, resulting in her losing consciousness.